Cohomological representations for real reductive groups: Introduction

-The analogy between $T(\Lambda)$ and $\Delta(\Lambda)$ motivates us to ask an analogue of a well-known theorem of Moeglin regarding the possible tempered part of an $A$-packet for classical groups over $p$-adic fields, which for archimedean field would say that for an $A$-parameter $\Lambda: \SL_2(\C) \times W_\R \rightarrow {}^L \sG$, tempered representations -- if any -- in this $A$-packet have $L$-parameter given by $T(\Lambda)$.
-Theorem \ref{coh-para} proves this in the affirmative for cohomological $A$-packets.
-If $\G(\R)$ is either a complex group, or is a unitary group $\U(p,q)$, all the Levi subgroups ${\rm L}(\R)$ are connected, and therefore infinitesimal character determines tempered $L$-packets for these groups, and hence for these groups too this question has an affirmative answer. \end{remark}
+The analogy between $T(\Lambda)$ and $\Delta(\Lambda)$ motivates us to ask if an analogue of the above theorem of Moeglin regarding the possible tempered part of an $A$-packet for classical groups over $\R$ holds.
+We would like to say that for an $A$-parameter $\Lambda: \SL_2(\C) \times W_\R \rightarrow {}^L \sG$, tempered representations of $\sG(\R)$ -- if any -- in this $A$-packet have $L$-parameter given by $T(\Lambda)$.
+Theorem \ref{coh-para} proves this in the affirmative for cohomological $A$-packets (assuming that Adams-Johnson packets are $A$-packets).
+If $\sG(\R)$ is either a complex group, or is a unitary group $\U(p,q)$, all the Levi subgroups $\sL(\R)$ are connected, and therefore infinitesimal character determines tempered $L$-packets for these groups, and hence for these groups too this question has an affirmative answer. \end{remark}

+In the following theorem which we take up in the last section of this paper, we prove that the sum of the ranks of cohomology groups in an $A$-packet on any real group (and any infinitesimal character) is independent of the $A$-packet under consideration, and can be explicitly calculated.
+This result when summed over all pure inner forms has a particularly nice form for which we refer to Theorem \ref{serre}.

+\begin{thm} Let ${G}=\sG(\R)$ be the group of real points of a connected reductive real algebraic group $\sG$, $\theta$ a Cartan involution on $G$ with corresponding maximal compact subgroup $K=G^\theta$, and $G^u$ the compact real form of $G$.
+Let $\sT^c$ be a $\theta$-stable fundamental torus in $\sG$ and write $\sT^c=\sT\,\mathsf{A}$ with $\sT$ maximally anisotropic.
+Let $E\cong E^\theta$ be a finite-dimensional algebraic representation of $\sG(\C)$.
+Then for a nonempty Adams-Johnson packet $\Pi$ of representations with $(\g,K)$-cohomology with respect to $E$, the sum